Backroads (1977 film)

 Backroads is a 1977 Australian film directed by Phillip Noyce.
 Two strangers – one white (Jack), one Aboriginal (Gary) – steal a car in western New South Wales and drive around the coast.
 The original characters came from a story by Adelaide writer John Emery, with whom Noyce had worked on a short film.
 Australian reviews of the film were mixed, and it opened commercially in only one cinema.

 Plot

 Jack and Gary steal a car and head off around the back roads of Western New South Wales.
-They pickup a trio of fellow travellers – Gary's uncle Joe, a French hitchhiker and an embittered woman.
+They pick up a trio of fellow travellers – Gary's uncle Joe, a French hitchhiker and an embittered woman.

-Joe drunkenly shoots a stranger and they are chased by police.
+Joe drunkenly shoots a stranger and the police chase them.
 The police arrest Joe and Jack and shoot Gary.